Finland–Russia relations: The Grand Duchy of Finland 1809–1917

-The years of oppression that undermined the autonomy of the Grand Duchy of Finland began with the postal manifesto initiated by Alexander III in 1890.
-Russia feared the growing nationalism of the empire's minority peoples, and actions were launched in Saint Petersburg to bring greater unity to the empire.
-In Finland, the situation was met with shock and disappointment, since the country had been the most peaceful and loyal part of the empire.
-The repressive measures directed against Finland in practice only strengthened the Finns’ national consciousness.

-Finnish officers and soldiers took part in victorious wars against the Ottoman Empire, the Caucasus, and Central Asia.
-During the Russian conquest of Central Asia, Finnish General Johan Fredrik Gustav Aminoff served as the military governor of Samarkand.

-After his coronation, Nicholas II of Russia leaves Dormition Cathedral.
-The Chevalier Guard Lieutenant marching in front to the Tsar's left (to the viewer's right) is Carl Gustaf Mannerheim.

 In 1899, the first period of Russification began when Nicholas II forced the February Manifesto of 1899 through the Finnish senate.
 The manifesto asserted the Russian Imperial Government's de jure right to rule over Finland and attempted to remove many of the freedom's granted by previous tsars.
 The most contentious policies introduced during this time were the Language Manifesto of 1900, which made Russian the administrative language of Finland and the 1901 conscription law which forced Finnish citizens to serve in the Imperial Russian Army.

-Between 1904 and 1905, the Russo-Japanese War resulted in a significant Russian defeat.
-The conflict triggered widespread demonstrations across the Russian Empire, which compelled Tsar Nicholas II to make concessions.
-Alongside the establishment of the Russian Duma, the Parliament of Finland was founded in 1907.
-Prior to this, in 1906, Finland's estates dissolved themselves as political classes.

-The Russification campaign was suspended at the outset of the Russian Revolution of 1905 and was reinstated during the second period of Russification in 1908 which was subsequently suspended for the last time in 1914 at the outset of the First World War.
+The Russification campaign was suspended at the outset of the Russian Revolution of 1905 and was reinstated during the second period of Russification in 1908 which was subsequently suspended for the last time in 1914 at the outset of World War I.

-In 1910, Finland's exports to Russia accounted for 27.4 percent.
-During World War I, exports were 44 percent in 1914 and 92.3 percent in 1916.
-Finland's export economy supported the empire's war efforts.